-University students have invented a way to capture harmful tyre dust - a major contributor to air and water pollution and they have just been awarded a prize for it.
-Again.
+University students have invented a way to capture harmful tyre dust - a major contributor to air and water pollution.

-“Everyone who has watched an F1 race knows that tyres wear down but just never made that connection to think about where do all these particles go and actually it’s a massive problem that needs to be addressed,” says Co-founder of the Tyre Collective, Hanson Cheng.
+“Everyone who has watched an F1 race knows that tyres wear down but just never made that connection to think about where all these particles go and actually it’s a massive problem that needs to be addressed,” says co-founder of the Tyre Collective, Hanson Cheng.

-The team, four students from Imperial College London and the Royal College of Art, have created a device which attaches to a car tyre and uses electrostatic and the aerodynamics of a spinning wheel to collect the tyre dust as it's produced.
+The team has created a device which attaches to a car tyre.
+It uses electrostatics and the airflow of a spinning wheel to collect the tyre dust as it's produced.
+Once the particles are collected they can be upcycled into a kind of different kind of rubber that has a variety of applications.

 Pollution from tyre wear could be 1,000 times worse than what comes out of a car’s exhaust, Emissions Analytics has found.
 But this new device can remove up to 60 per cent of tyre wear particles on the roads.

-The design previously won the prestigious UK international design competition, the James Dyson Award in 2020.
+The invention was named one of the winners of the inaugural Terra Carta Design Lab competition last year.
+It also previously won the prestigious UK international design competition, the James Dyson Award in 2020.

 Watch the video above to learn more about this project.